 6 Ways Small-Business Owners Can Celebrate Veterans Day

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »For those who haven't checked their calendars lately, tomorrow is Veteran's Day.
+Opinions expressed by Entrepreneur contributors are their own.For those who haven't checked their calendars lately, tomorrow is Veteran's Day.
 As I live near several military installations, the day won't be just another holiday on the calendar around here.

 I know families where dad serves on a submarine or a destroyer and is gone six months at a stretch.
 The sacrifices these families make -- the absences, living with the fear -- are hard for the rest of us to even fathom.
 And worse -- at my kids' schools, the flags seem to fly at half-mast about every other week, as we honor another fallen soldier from one of our bases.